 By focusing his efforts on creating a robot capable of traversing complex and rough scenarios, Robotics students at Stanford University have developed a quadruped robot that does more than just walk on virtually any terrain, but does even more: its name is Doggo.

-"We've seen models like this before, but none of them are open source." says Nathan Kau, mechanical engineer in charge of the project.
-"The great thing about Doggo is that you can build one yourself on a relatively low budget."
+“We've seen models like this before, but none of them are open source.” says Nathan Kau, mechanical engineer in charge of the project.
+“The great thing about Doggo is that you can build one yourself for a relatively low budget.”

 How low?

-Quadruped robots already seen at work (think of those of the now well-known Boston Dynamics) can cost tens or hundreds of thousands of euros, while at a price of about 3000 € (including manufacturing and shipping of the parts) it can be made "at home" a respectable robot: the prospect of creating a large community of developers of this system, able to extend and improve it, is quite concrete.
+Quadruped robots already seen at work (think of those of the now well-known Boston Dynamics) can cost tens or hundreds of thousands of euros, while at a price of around €3000 (including manufacturing and shipping of the parts) it can be made "at home" a very respectable robot: the prospect of creating a large community of developers of this system, capable of extending and improving it is quite concrete.

 What does Doggo do